Battle of George Square: Folklore

-The Battle of George Square has become part of both left-wing and Scottish nationalist folklore, where it is often couched in explicitly anti-capitalist or anti-British terms and portrayed as "English troops and tanks" being sent against Scottish demonstrators by Winston Churchill.
-The claim that Churchill ordered the deployment of troops dates no earlier than Emanuel Shinwell's memoirs of 1973: Churchill was in fact not a voting member of the five-man War Cabinet, and did not believe that deploying troops to Glasgow was necessary.
-The troops were only deployed at the request of the Sheriff of Lanarkshire.
+The Battle of George Square has become part of both left-wing and Scottish nationalist folklore, where it is often couched in explicitly anti-capitalist and Anglophobic terms, and portrayed as "English troops and tanks" being sent against Scottish demonstrators by Winston Churchill.
+Churchill in fact played no role in the events: he was not a voting member of the five-man War Cabinet, and did not believe that deploying troops to Glasgow was necessary.
+The troops were only deployed at the request of the Sheriff of Lanarkshire: the War Cabinet had no power to order the deployment of troops against British citizens without a declaration of martial law.
+The claim that Churchill ordered the deployment of troops dates no earlier than Emanuel Shinwell's memoirs of 1973.
 Willie Gallacher claimed in his 1936 memoir that Scottish troops were locked into Maryhill Barracks out of fear that they would join the strikers and replaced with English troops.
-In reality, Scottish Command was ordered to draw troops from across Scotland, and soldiers of the Seaforth, Gordon, and Argyll and Sutherland Highlanders, and the Royal Scots were ultimately deployed to Glasgow.
+In reality, Scottish Command was ordered to draw troops from across Scotland, and soldiers of the Seaforths, Gordons, Argyll and Sutherland Highlanders, and the Royal Scots were ultimately deployed to Glasgow.
 There was at the time only one English battalion based in Scotland, from the East Surrey Regiment, at Bridge of Allan.
 At no point did troops encounter the strikers, nor were shots fired: the troops were used to guard public buildings after the worst of the rioting had passed in order to release police for crowd control.

+A photograph taken at the Trongate of a Mark IV tank, surrounded by a crowd that includes soldiers, is frequently misrepresented as an image of a tank at the Battle of George Square.
+In reality, the photograph was taken in January 1918, almost a year earlier: the tank, Number 113 "Julian", was exhibited during "Tank Week" parades across the UK as part of a war bonds drive.
+"Julian" attracted considerable interest, and £14 million in National War Bonds and National Savings Certificates was raised from Glasgow, compared to £6.7 million in Birmingham and £4.7 million in Edinburgh.

 The Battle of George Square remains highly politicised: as late as November 2018, the website of the Scottish Government agency Education Scotland contained an educational resource titled 'The Road to the Scottish Parliament', which described the Battle of George Square as "an event unique in British history", in which "English troops and tanks" were deployed against demonstrators on the orders of Winston Churchill, and repeated the claim that "Scottish troops already present in Glasgow were locked in Maryhill Barracks for fear that they might join the demonstrators and precipitate a major revolution."